Sunaina715Sharma/Stats_learning/README.md

 # Stats_learning
 In simple words statistics is the study and manipulation of given data.
 It deals with the analysis and computation of given numerical data.
+Statistics is a branch of mathematics that deals with collecting, analyzing, interpreting, and visualizing empirical data.
+Descriptive statistics and inferential statistics are the two major areas of statistics.
+Descriptive statistics are for describing the properties of sample and population data (what has happened).
+Inferential statistics use those properties to test hypotheses, reach conclusions, and make predictions (what can you expect).